cdgriffith/FastFlix/README.md

 ## HLG

-FastFlix (v4.0.2+) should pass through HLG colorspace information correctly, but there does seem to be color issues with AOM AV1.
+FastFlix (v4.0.2+) passes through HLG color transfer information to everything except webp and GIF.

 ## Dolby Vision

-FastFlix does not plan to support Dolby Vision's proprietary format, as it requires royalties.
+FastFlix does not plan to support Dolby Vision's proprietary format at this time.

 # License